Ali-Gate/listo/README.md

-## Initial site folder structure
+## Project Planning

 ### **User Flow Diagram**
+### **Wireframes**

-### **Entities/Models**
+### **Data Models**

-### Task model class (models.py)
+### Task model class
-The association between users and tasks ensures privacy and personalization This connection allows for tailored task management features, such as personalized notifications.
+The association between users and tasks ensures privacy and personalization.
+This connection allows for tailored task management features, such as personalized notifications.
 By maintaining this association, the app can provide a more organized and efficient task management experience, enhancing overall user satisfaction.

-### Task Form model class (forms.py)
-The association between tasks and task forms ensures structured data entry and consistency in task management.
-This relationship helps maintain the integrity of task information and provides a user-friendly way to input and update task details.

 ### User  model class
 The User entity represents individuals who Sign Up and interact with the Listo! app.
 Each user has unique attributes such as a username, email, and password, ensuring secure access and personalized task management.
 This association allows users to manage their tasks independently, maintaining privacy and organization, while also enabling features like personalized notifications and progress tracking.

+### Task Form model class (forms.py)
+The association between tasks and task forms ensures structured data entry and consistency in task management.
+This relationship helps maintain the integrity of task information and provides a user-friendly way to input and update task details.

 ## Views